mjrio/mjr-frontend-graphql/slides.md

 ----

-# Your next API in GraphQL
+# Your next API in GraphQL?